Hi,

 I believe that the physical, social and psychological safety of marginalised people, including trans men, matters more than intellectual experiments.
 This belief is a big part of what influenced my decision not to pick MacDonald’s book for a public discussion that could potentially go in disrespectful directions.
 I will get a copy of the book for my personal library, though, and I encourage you to do the same.

 Besides the book club, I don’t really have many definite plans for my beat in 2020.
-Unlike I haven’t quite figured out how to make the most of the expertise and interests of our member-readers, which is why I’m looking forward to building greater rapport with you all this year.
+Unlike some of my colleagues, I haven’t quite figured out how to make the most of the expertise and interests of our member-readers, which is why I’m looking forward to building greater rapport with you all this year.
 In the meantime, please tell me what important or overlooked issues you think I should explore more deeply over the next 12 months.

 PS.
 Here are all the books that were suggested for our exploration of pregnancy and childbirth: